nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # Data Cleaning
 - Converted missing value strings such as 'none' and 'n/a' into nulls.
 - Dropped duplicates.
-- Filtered data to last 2 years of observations and only reviews with verified purchases.
+- Filtered data to last 2 years of observations (2022 and 2023) and only reviews with verified purchases.
 - Removed incorrect observations and columns.
 - Converted data types to proper format such as timestamp to seconds and price to double (a type of integer in PySpark).

 # Feature Engineering
 Recency, Frequency, and Monetary (RFM) metrics will be used as the features for the model.
-Since we do not have customer purchase dates in the data, the traditional RFM metrics can't be obtained.
+Since the data does not contain customer purchase dates, the traditional RFM metrics cannot be obtained.
 However, a work around is to use review date as a proxy for purchase time.
 Because the data includes an indicator for verified purchases, reviewers can be screened to find verified customers.
 The RFM features in this project will be represented as follows:
 - Recency will measure how recent the review left by the customer is as a proxy for how recent a customer made a purchase.
 - Frequency will measure how often a customer leaves reviews as a proxy for how often a customer made purchases.
 - Monetary will measure how much a customer spends based on prices of the product they reviewed.